lexbor/docs/site/src/docs/lexbor.md

              lexbor_avl_create(...);
 ```

-In other words, if in the project we have `lexbor_*` functions, then this means that it is the main module — `core`.
+In other words, `lexbor_*` functions occur in the `core` module, full stop.

-## Headers
+## Header Locations

-All paths relative to the `/source` directory.
-For example, if we need to `include` a header file from the `html` module which is in the directory `/source/lexbor/html`: `#include "lexbor/html/tree.h"`.
+All paths are relative to the `/source/` directory.
+For example, to include a
+header file from the [html](#html) module in the `/source/lexbor/html/`
+directory: `#include "lexbor/html/tree.h"`.

-## Objects
+## Data Structures

-Most structures/objects have the API to create, initialize, clean, and delete used the following pattern:
+Most structures and objects have an API to create, initialize, clean, and
+delete them according to the following pattern:

 ```C
 <structure-name> *